D3coy/Cpp/README.md

 • array_sum - an array of entered numbers and add them

 • array_vl - sum of elements from enclosed array

+• bubblesort - bubble sorting of the array in descending order

 ------------------------------------------------------------------------------------------